hussainbinfazal/Quickcart-Ecommerce/readme.md

 ## 🌟 Project Overview

 QuickCart is a comprehensive e-commerce solution designed for both customers and administrators.
-It supports product management, order processing, secure payments (Razorpay & Stripe), coupon management, and advanced analytics dashboards.
+It supports product management, order processing, secure payment (Razorpay), coupon management, and advanced analytics dashboards.
 The platform is built for scalability, security, and a great user experience.

 ---